Klikkikuri/meri/README.md

 # bigger-boat
-Repository for the Klikkikuri backend service
+Meta repository for the klikkikuri service